-Because faculty members in Physics and Engineering are most familiar with the issues involved in teaching their disciplines, assessment of the teaching activities of a faculty member in the Department must include evaluations made by other faculty in Physics and Engineering.
-The perspectives of other faculty in related sciences and disciplines are also valuable in assessing the teaching effectiveness of a teacher-scholar in Physics and Engineering.
+Because faculty members in Physics are most familiar with the issues involved in teaching Physics, assessment of the teaching activities of a faculty member in the Department must include evaluations made by other faculty in Physics.
+The perspectives of other faculty in related sciences and disciplines are also valuable in assessing the teaching effectiveness of a teacher-scholar in Physics.
 The characteristics mentioned above are intended as a guide in making such an evaluation.
-Students, primarily because they lack the overarching vision of requirements imposed by the discipline and curriculum that determine the pace and format of a course, are inexperienced evaluators.
+Students, primarily because they lack the overarching vision of what requirements imposed by the discipline and curriculum must be met and what pace and format best address those requirements, are inexperienced evaluators.
 Thus, the assessment of faculty colleagues is to be weighted significantly more heavily than those of students.
 Student evaluations sometimes provide useful feedback and are taken into account as a small component in evaluating teaching effectiveness.
 However, if a faculty member's scores on student surveys are within $\pm 2$ standard deviations of the Department's averages, the scores are not statistically distinguishable from the averages and are not of significance.
 In this case, an evaluation of a faculty member's teaching effectiveness must rely on other measures such as peer classroom observation reports, a review of course materials and other items consistent with the Collective Bargaining Agreement and Local Tenure and Promotion Policies.